Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

-Following the previous work, we performed experiments on four widely-used datasets: MNIST \cite{lecun1998gradient}, CIFAR-10 \cite{krizhevsky2009learning}, GTSRB \cite{stallkamp2012man}, and CelebA \cite{liu2015deep}.
-For the implementation of $f_{clean}$ and $f_{vim}$, we fellow most of the setting of WaNet \cite{nguyen2021wanet} and considered a mixed of popular models: VGG11 and Pre-activation Resnet-18 \cite{he2016deep} for CIFAR-10 and GTSRB and Resnet-18 for CelebA.
+\textbf{Datasets.} Following the previous work, we performed experiments on four widely-used datasets: MNIST \cite{lecun1998gradient}, CIFAR-10 \cite{krizhevsky2009learning}, GTSRB \cite{stallkamp2012man}, and CelebA \cite{liu2015deep}.
+For the implementation of $f_{clean}$ and $f_{vim}$, we follow most of the setting of WaNet \cite{nguyen2021wanet} and considered a mixed of popular models: VGG11 and Pre-activation Resnet-18 \cite{he2016deep} for CIFAR-10 and GTSRB and Resnet-18 for CelebA.
 For MNIST, we employed the same CNN model used by WaNet.
-Detail information is shown in Table \ref{tab:data_info}.